AndrewTapp/solaredgeoptimizers/README.md

 - Your **Site ID** (from the SolarEdge portal)
 - Your **Username**
 - Your **Password**
-- **Use SolarEdge One portal** (optional, default **on**) – Turn off only if your account still uses the legacy portal.
-When on, the integration uses the SolarEdge One API and device model information is shown for optimizers and inverters.
 - **Entity ID prefix** (optional) – If you run more than one site or want to avoid clashes with other integrations, you can set a short prefix (e.g. `se_`).
 All entity IDs will then start with that prefix (e.g. `sensor.se_power_9999999`).
 Leave blank for no prefix.
 If you upgrade from an older version without removing the integration, this defaults to blank when not set.
 - **Include Site ID in Entity ID** (optional, default **off**) – When off, entity IDs for inverter, string, and optimizer levels omit the site ID (e.g. `sensor.power_1_1`, `sensor.power_1_1_1`).
 The site level always shows the actual site ID (e.g. `sensor.power_9999999`).
 Turn on to include the site ID in every level (e.g. `sensor.power_9999999_1_1_1`).
 If you upgrade from an older version without removing the integration, this defaults to off when not set.